-Additionally, lawmakers in New Mexico do not have adequate year-round staff or district office space.
+Additionally, lawmakers in New Mexico do not have year-round staff or district office space.
 This represents a huge deficit.
-Elected officials are limited in their abilities to understand complex issues and cannot serve their constituents effectively.
-With a lack of trained office staff, legislators are left to rely on the expertise of professional lobbyists, who can then exert undue influence.
+Legislators are limited in their abilities to fully research complex issues and cannot serve their constituents effectively.
+With a lack of trained, permanent office staff, legislators are left to rely on the expertise of professional lobbyists, who can then exert undue influence.

 We can fix this!